DONATE

 We refuse to entertain the thought that the future might be one without elephants and continue to do everything in our power to save these magnificent animals.

-The EIA has been at the forefront of saving elephants for more than three decades; we were instrumental in securing the international ban on ivory trade in the late '80s and we’ve been fighting to keep it in place ever since.
+The EIA has been at the forefront of saving elephants for more than four decades; we were instrumental in securing the international ban on ivory trade in the '80s and we’ve been fighting to keep it in place ever since.

 Mary Rice, Executive Director and Head of Elephant Campaign, EIA